 - The first time a student enrolls in a virtual course, only one course may be approved.
-(Part-time virtual) - In order to be approved for a second online course, the student must have successfully completed their first course online. - No more than 2 virtual courses can be approved for summer completion unless requested by school administration. - If a student is unsuccessful in a virtual course, he/she must wait until the next school year to be approved for another attempt at an online course. - Due to the amount of independent reading in virtual courses, It is strongly suggested (but not required) that students have a 2.0 or higher GPA OR a score of level 3 on the state reading assessment to enroll in an off-campus virtual course. - A student may not be enrolled in the same course online and at the traditional school at the same time. - A student may not withdraw from a traditional course outside of the drop/add window and request placement in an online course without extenuating circumstances and permission from the school principal.
+(Part-time virtual) - In order to be approved for a second online course, the student must have successfully completed their first course online. - No more than 2 virtual courses can be approved for summer completion unless requested by school administration. - If a student is unsuccessful in a virtual course, he/she must wait until the next school year to be approved for another attempt at an online course. - Due to the amount of independent reading in virtual courses, it is strongly suggested (but not required) that students have a 2.0 or higher GPA OR a score of level 3 on the state reading assessment to enroll in an off-campus virtual course. - A student may not be enrolled in the same course online and at the traditional school at the same time.